 Since their love is based on something other than emotion, they use whatever tactic they can to suck you back in.
 [Read: What causes narcissism?
 The facts & theories to read a narcissist]

-If they can’t get to you directly because either you blocked them or just refuse to answer them at all, they have no shame about going behind your back to find the person to get to you.
+If they can’t get to you directly because either you blocked them or just refuse to answer them at all, they have no shame about going behind your back to find some common friend or circumstance to hook you.
 They know if they just get to you, they can hook you again.

-Even if you made it clear that the two of you are over, someone who hoovers you, continues to send you mundane messages.
+Even if you made it clear that the two of you are over, someone who hoovers you will continue to send you mundane messages.
 Things like “tell your mother happy birthday for me” or “did you take my photo album?” when you haven’t ever seen their album collection.

 The randomness of the messages keeps you on your toes.
 They continually interject themselves into your life, waiting for the opening when you just give in and answer back.
-[Read: 12 reasons why the no contact rule is the only thing that works]
+[Read: The no contact rule – What it is and the reasons why it is the only thing that works]

 A narcissist goes to great lengths, even feigning love for you or telling you things like you are their “one and only soulmate.”
 Or they “loved you the first time they met you.”
 It is all a ploy to suck you back in.

 When you no longer adore a narcissist and cut them out, and all their efforts fail, they might give it one last ditch effort by creating drama.
 Whether it is spreading lies or making up scenarios about what you did to them, revenge is going to be their last effort at getting you to give in and come back.